 The Loony Loonie

 The Canadian dollar will be, without a doubt, the single largest influence on the consumer gun market this year.
 Over and over again, we heard the same jokes; “US MSRP is going to be $799, so roughly $4 billion Canadian?”
 The simple fact is this: With a dollar that’s buying just under 70 cents US, Canadian distributors and retailers are going to be hit hard on most of their orders, especially those coming out of the US.
+For Canadians who still want to purchase, they might better off looking for the best US credit card for Canadian citizenship so that they can use the US card to pay and benefit from the bank’s exchange rate.
+They might get a better deal that way.
 Even many orders stemming from European manufacturers will be done in US dollars at the global level, but some flexibility may be offered as manufacturers from places like Europe, South America and other markets look to capitalize on the strong US dollar as an opportunity to win over Canadian gun buyers by offering even marginal breaks on their pricing.

 On the upside, it’ll be a good year for Canadian manufacturers, who will be able to take advantage of our terrible dollar’s insular effects on the market to provide Canadian gun buyers with relatively affordable products.
 As the Canadian dollar continues its downward trend, US-sourced products will increase commensurately in price, while Canadian products will be less effected and so may be more competitively priced.
 That could mean huge growth domestically for Canadian brands like Colt Canada, Elcan, Alberta Tactical, Tangent Theta, NEA, PGW, Cadex and the various other Canadian manufacturers.
 Globally, the effects could be even larger, as procurement contracts for literally thousands of individual items may look to Canadian suppliers to save millions of dollars.